jakejosh6751/Optimizing-Restaurant-Operations/README.md

 )
 ```
 * Measure
+The "Total Orders" Measure is created to ensure number formatting with the comma (,);
 ```dax
 Total Orders = COUNTROWS('restaurant_orders')
 ```
 * Calculated Column
+A new column is added to the original table
+"restaurant_orders" with the following script to enable hourly display with the am/pm format in graphs;
 ```dax
 order_hour am/pm = FORMAT(restaurant_orders[order_hour], "h am/pm")
 ```